Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Introduction

 \section{Introduction}

-Nonparametric regression allows the estimation of the relationship $f$ between a target variable $Y$ and input variables $X=(X_1,\ldots,X_p)^T$ without imposing (strong) functional assumptions:
+Nonparametric regression offers a way to estimate the relationship $f$ between a target variable $Y$ and input variables $X=(X_1,\ldots,X_p)^T$ without imposing restrictive functional assumptions.
+This relationship is expressed as

 where $\varepsilon$ denotes the random error term satisfying $\Ep[\varepsilon|X]=0$.
-When $p$ is large, estimation of the regression function $f(X_1, \ldots, X_p)$ is practically infeasible due to the curse of dimensionality.
-One approach to overcome this challenge that has been very popular in statistics and econometrics is to impose additional additive structure leading to generalized additive models (GAM):
+However, in settings with a large number of regressors $p$, especially in cases where $p$ exceeds the number of observations $n$, the well-known curse of dimensionality makes it practically impossible to estimate the regression function $f(X_1, \ldots, X_p)$.
+A popular approach to overcome this limitation of nonparametric estimation in practice is to impose an additive structure of the regression function, leading to the following additive models